awesomemotive/Transients-Manager/readme.txt

 Not at this time, it only works when transients are stored in the options table.

 == Changelog ==

+= 1.4 - May 13, 2015 =

+* Bug: Site transients were not supported

 = 1.3 - January 29, 2015 =